ITSLeeds/VectorTiles/README.md

 1. Create a virtual machine using software such as [Virtual Box](https://www.virtualbox.org/)
 2. On Windows 10, use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-3. Some of the tools are supported on Mac, if you have a Mac check documentation
+3. Some of the tools are supported on Mac if you have a Mac check documentation

 ### Software

-This tutorial uses a range of different software, not all software is required for everyworkflow.
-The flowcharts below highlight which tools are needed to perfrom each task.
+This tutorial uses a range of different software; not all software is required for every workflow.
+The flowcharts below highlight which tools are needed to perform each task.

 **[tippecanoe](https://github.com/mapbox/tippecanoe)**